-This hasselback pumpkin recipe takes the hassle out of baked pumpkin.
+This hasselback butternut squash pumpkin recipe takes the hassle out of baking a whole squash.
 Served with browned butter with sage and pine nuts, simply delicious.

 Copious amounts of browned butter, toasted pine nuts and crispy sage.
 This is my number one flavour combination when it comes to pumpkin.
 The sweet notes pumpkin acquires when baked pairs so well with that particularly nutty combination.
 The browned butter adds even more flavour depth.

-Visually, hasselback pumpkin is a great dish served to the table for people to help themselves.
+Visually, hasselback butternut squash is a great dish served to the table for people to help themselves.
 This makes it a wonderful dish when entertaining.

 Generally, you will see recipes with pumpkins sliced from the back, the rounded side.
 Makes sense, it’s easier.
 I prefer seeing the cut side of the pumpkin showing, the side that has the cavity where the seeds were.
 It’s the more interesting side of the pumpkin.
 Plus, the cavity makes a great collection area for the pine nuts and sage.

-If you can find small whole butternut pumpkins, grab them!
-A collection of smaller hasselback pumpkins on a serving plate, or baking dish, looks stylish.
+If you can find small whole butternut squash/pumpkins, grab them!
+A collection of smaller hasselback squash/pumpkins on a serving plate, or baking dish, looks stylish.

 Leave the skin on or take the skin off?
 That is a personal decision.
 For this particular recipe I left the skin on.
 Butternut pumpkin skin is thin.
 One of few times having thin skin is an attribute.